-Learn More and Get Involved: To find out more about Delta Adapts, how you can help shape the Adaptation Plan, or for any questions, contact climatechange@deltacouncil.ca.gov or visit deltacouncil.ca.gov/delta-plan/climate-change.
+Learn More and Get Involved: To find out more about Delta Adapts or for any questions, contact climatechange@deltacouncil.ca.gov or visit deltacouncil.ca.gov/delta-plan/climate-change.
 Subscribe to receive updates from the Delta Stewardship Council at rb.gy/kzlhz4.